- News Archive

 That is a focus for Samantha as she begins classes this fall.
 She already has participated in Vanderbilt’s online orientation.
 The University, she said, is offering a hybrid learning option for students.

 In the meanwhile, Samantha’s thoughts have drifted back to Dominican.
 She is grateful for the opportunities and internships she was presented.
+In fact, she recently contacted Professor Howard again with more good news about landing an internship with the Brennan Center for Justice in New York City.

 “Another great aspect of the international studies and political science department is how willing the professors are to connect their students to great resources.
 Alison Howard has been a constant source of support and mentorship to me while I learned to navigate the workforce.
 When she heard I was interested in exploring internships in Washington D.C., she told me about the Panetta Internship.
 As an aside, she actually also sent me the job listing for the Assembly,” Samantha says.